 Alyssa nodded as her mother embraced her, and she felt certain warmth as she imagined her father looking down on them.

-A gentle knock at the door alerted the pair that it was now time for the young bride to begin her walk up the stairs leading to the unification platform, where she would be wed to Sigurd.
+A gentle knock at the door alerted the pair that it was now time for the young bride to begin her walk up the stairs leading to the unification platform, where she would wed Sigurd.

 As they passed through the door, each woman lowered her head while walking beneath the colorful garlands that hung from above.
 They were very tall, as were all the Sisterhood.

 Sigurd is taller, and I am so glad for that, thought Alyssa.
-I would love him no matter what his stature, but I do love looking up into those blue eyes of his!
+I would love him no matter his stature, but I do love looking up into those blue eyes of his!

 As they reached the white steps that led upward to the ceremonial dais, Alyssa could see the gathered guests.
 None of her Shield-Sisters were present, because each of them were honor-bound to remain on the Archipelago to guard and protect their assigned isles.
 She alone had earned the right of protecting the planet itself.